jamespfennell/texcraft/sites/knuthplass.dev/PLAN.md

 - Deployment files mirror ligkern.dev: Caddyfile, Caddyfile.local (port
   8767), Dockerfile, package.json; 5 puppeteer smoke tests pass.
 - Local dev: `caddy start --config Caddyfile.local` then `npm test`.
+- CI: `.github/workflows/knuthplass.dev.yml` (mirrors ligkern.dev — builds
+  the Docker image, runs the smoke tests against it, pushes `jamespfennell/knuthplass.dev:latest` on push to main); `.dockerignore` allowlists the site files incl. `fonts/`.

 **Upstream bugs found while building (in the crates, not the site):**

-1. **The hyphenation pass drops the final line.** Whenever pass 2 runs and selects a solution, the last line is missing; a single-line paragraph (e.g. one word) produces nothing at all.
-Repro:
-   `box linebreak --width 300pt --pre-tolerance=-1 --output-text "hello world this is a test"` → empty.
-Curiously `--tolerance=10000` produces complete output.
-   `post_line_break` is innocent (it emits every breakpoint given), so the chain returned by `break_line_single_attempt` is missing the final break.
-Prime suspect: best-node selection at TeX.2021.874 combined with the artificial-demerits path not deactivating the old node (ties on total_demerits + strict `<` keep the non-final node).
-The UI shows a "known bug" message when zero lines come back.
+1. ~~**The hyphenation pass drops the final line.**~~ — fixed 2026-07-04.
+   Root cause was as suspected: the artificial-demerits branch (TeX.2021.854) kept the old active node alive; it tied with the final-break node on total demerits and won the strict `<` best-node scan, so the returned chain never reached the final break.
+Fixed by James (the branch now deactivates the node like TeX).
+Two packing divergences surfaced by the regression test were also addressed: overfull boxes now clamp the glue ratio to unity (TeX.2021.664), and TeX's \overfullrule rule (TeX.2021.666) is deferred — suppressed in TeX-generated test data via `\hfuzz=\maxdimen` (TODOs in code).
+   Regression test: `wolf_hall_2in` in boxworks-knuthplass, whose TeX-generated expectation is certified by `TEXCRAFT_VERIFY=tex`.
 2. ~~**Hyphenation destroys ligatures**~~ — fixed 2026-07-04.
 Root cause
    (found by James): reconstitution is fully implemented in `boxworks-hyphenate`, but both call sites (`knuthplass-wasm` and `box.rs`) constructed the hyphenator without setting its public `lig_kern_program` field, so reconstitution ran with an empty program.
    Both now assign the compiled cmr10 program.
-Possible upstream
-   follow-up: make the constructor require the program so it can't be forgotten.
+The footgun is also fixed
+   upstream: `plain_tex_en_us` now *requires* the lig/kern program as an argument (all five call sites updated).
 3. The "need emergency attempt" panic is effectively unreachable: the second pass runs with `force_solution=true`, so infeasible tolerances produce overfull lines (badness 1000000) rather than panicking.
 The UI keeps a